-In most cases, feeding a low calorie, nutrient-denseor a vitamin and mineral supplement, such as Foran Equine Chevinal, is advised to ensure your youngstock receive optimal levels, and the correct ratios of, essential minerals and vitamins such as calcium, phosphorus, copper, vitamins A, D and Read more about the nutrients required for bone development here
+In most cases, feeding a low calorie, nutrient-dense balancer such as Connolly’s RED MILLS GroCare Balancer is ideal.
+GroCare Balancer contains our unique Pro Balance vitamin and mineral package to ensure your youngstock receive optimal levels, and the correct ratios of, essential minerals and vitamins such as calcium, phosphorus, copper, vitamins A, D and K. In addition, it is exceptionally low in starch to help limit glyceamic response, which is thought to be a factor in DOD’s in some individuals, and provides a source of protein, rich in essential amino acid such as lysine, to help the bones build a strong framework.
+Read more about the nutrients required for bone development here

 To provide further support youngstock prone to, or suffering from, DOD such as physitis we also recommend feeding Foran Equine Osteo-Glycan.
 This superior powdered supplement contains highly available calcium and phosphorus in the correct ratio for bone health.
 Chelated copper and zinc, as well as vitamins A and D, are also included to support optimal bone mineralisation.
 Finally, Osteo-Glycan contains marine collagen and clinoptilolite, an organic silica, both of which play essential roles in the formation of bone.
 Designed to be fed at just 25-30g/ day Osteo-Glycan can be easily mixed into a small amount of feed for foals and youngstock on a restricted diet.
 Read more about the nutrients required for bone development here